coderbyheart/better-eng-leader-using-comm-frameworks-lightning-talk/slides.md

 experience, requires a lot of discipline.
 Many that experience using it, develop an uncanny valley feeling of being overly controlled.
-In my experience as an organizational coach, these systems do not work well with heterogeneous teams where you gradually change something; it's hard to explain to an ‘outsider’ why this makes sense and it can actually feel inhuman.
+In my experience as an organizational coach, these systems do not work well with heterogeneous teams where you gradually change something; it's hard to explain to an ‘outsider' why this makes sense and it can actually feel inhuman.
 It is, however, a fascinating source material to look into because it very explicitly highlights communication issues and how to deal with them.